jitbit/MapDataReader/README.md

 ## Benchmarks

-20X faster than using reflection (`GetProperties` for a type then `Invoke` the setters), even with caching.
+20X faster than using reflection, even with caching.
 Benchmark for a tiny class with 5 string properties:

 | Method         |      Mean |     Error |   StdDev |   Gen0 | Allocated |
 |--------------- |----------:|----------:|---------:|-------:|----------:|